 On February 18, 1998, a purported shareholder class action entitled Crain et al. v.
 Vivus, Inc. et al., was filed in Superior Court of the State of California for the County of San Mateo.
 Five identical complaints were subsequently filed in the same court.
 These complaints were filed on behalf of a purported class of persons who purchased stock between May 15, 1997 and December 9, 1997.
-The complaints alleged that the Company and certain current and former officers or directors artificially inflated the Company's stock price by issuing false and misleading statements concerning the Company's prospects and issuing false financial statements.
+The complaints allege that the Company and certain current and former officers or directors artificially inflated the Company's stock price by issuing false and misleading statements concerning the Company's prospects and issuing false financial statements.
+The complaints do not specify the damages resulting from the alleged conduct.
+The state court cases have been consolidated, and the Company anticipates that the plaintiffs will file a consolidated and amended complaint.
 On March 16, 1998, a purported shareholder class action entitled Cramblit et al. v.
 Vivus, Inc. et al. was filed in the United States District Court for the Northern District of California.
 Five additional complaints were subsequently filed in the same court.
 The federal complaints were filed on behalf of a purported class of persons who purchased stock between May 2, 1997 and December 9, 1997.
-The federal complaints asserted the same factual allegations as the state court complaints, but asserted legal claims under the Federal Securities Laws.
+The federal complaints assert the same factual allegations as the state court complaints, but assert legal claims under the Federal Securities Laws.
 The federal court cases were consolidated, and a lead plaintiff has been appointed and the plaintiff filed a consolidated and amended complaint in 1998.